Whole Brain Integration

 • Think Tall–Don't Fall

-Each class is designed and taught by Christina and, as a series, this program is among the most popular offered by the Brain Injury Alliance of Arizona (BIAAZ).
+Each class is designed and taught by Christina and, as a series, this program is among the most popular offered by the Brain Injury Association of Arizona (BIAAZ).
 It is intended for survivors of all types of brain injury or brain trauma.
 Weekly classes are online and free for those who qualify.

 • Stand Tall–Don't Fall